shanemcd/shanemcd.github.io/content/posts/02-how-i-made-this-website.md

 Unfortunately GitHub Pages does not natively support previewing changes.
 It seems like that will come at [some point](https://github.com/actions/deploy-pages/issues/337), but it's been almost [5 years](https://github.com/orgs/community/discussions/7730) and there's still ETA.
 Luckily the [Deploy PR Preview action](https://github.com/marketplace/actions/deploy-pr-preview) will do just fine for now.

 Here is how I'm using it.
-The only thing I've changed is an additional invocation of `marocchino/sticky-pull-request-comment`, which I found `rossjrw/pr-preview-action` - I update the comment to add a reminder that the link will only work once the Action completes.
+The only thing I've changed is an additional invocation of `marocchino/sticky-pull-request-comment`, which I found `rossjrw/pr-preview-action` uses under the hood.
+I update the comment it posts to add a little reminder that the link will only work once the Action completes.

 ```yaml
 ---